PanicStation.org

 Do not do these things

-• Do not wait at home if you have fever, feel very unwell, are confused, faint, or the spots are spreading quickly.
+• Do not wait at home if you have fever and feel very unwell, are confused, faint, hard to wake, short of breath, or the spots are spreading quickly.

-• Do not assume it’s “just skin” if the spots are pinpoint (petechiae) or bruise-like patches (purpura) that appeared suddenly.
+• Do not assume it is “just skin” if pinpoint spots or bruise-like patches appeared suddenly without a clear cause.

-• Do not drive yourself to the ER if you feel faint, confused, or severely unwell.
+• Do not drive yourself to the ER if you feel faint, confused, severely unwell, or unsafe to drive.

 What to do now

-1. Use this ER/911 safety check.
-Go to the ER or call 911 now if you have any of these:
+1. Use this emergency safety check.
+Go to the ER or call 911 now if any of these apply:

-• Fever with new purple spots/petechiae/purpura, or you feel/appear seriously ill.
+• Fever with new purple spots, pinpoint spots, or bruise-like patches, especially if you feel or look seriously ill.

 • Confusion, hard-to-wake drowsiness, fainting, seizure, or severe dizziness.

-• Spots that spread quickly or you’re getting worse fast.
+• Spots that spread quickly, many new bruises appear, or you are getting worse fast.

-2. If none of the emergency signs apply, still get seen today.
+2. If none of the emergency signs apply, still get checked today.
+Call your primary care clinic for same-day advice, use urgent care, or follow your health plan’s nurse line instructions.

-If you develop fever, feel suddenly worse, become lightheaded, or spots spread quickly, switch to ER / 911.
+6. While waiting to be seen, escalate immediately if you develop fever, feel suddenly worse, become lightheaded, start bleeding unusually, or the spots spread quickly.

 What can wait

-• You do not need to identify the cause right now—many different conditions can look similar early on.
+• You do not need to work out the cause right now.

 Important reassurance

-Seeing sudden unexplained bruising or purple spots is alarming, and it’s normal to feel panicky.
-Many causes are treatable, and getting evaluated today is a practical way to reduce risk and uncertainty.
+Sudden unexplained purple spots or bruising can feel frightening.
+Many causes are treatable, and being checked today is a practical way to reduce risk and uncertainty.

 Scope note